 Canada clears Johnson & Johnson vaccine, first to approve 4

-TORONTO, Canada (AP) — Canada is getting a fourth vaccine to prevent COVID-19 as the country's health regulator has cleared a Johnson & Johnson (J&J) shot that works with just one dose instead of two, officials said yesterday.
+TORONTO, Canada (AP) — Canada is getting a fourth vaccine to prevent COVID-19 as the country's health regulator has cleared a Johnson & Johnson shot that works with just one dose instead of two, officials said Friday.

-Prime Minister Justin Trudeau said Canada has an agreement with J&J for 10 million doses before September.
-It was not immediately clear when Canada would get its first shipments of those.
+Prime Minister Justin Trudeau said Canada has an agreement with Johnson & Johnson for 10 million doses between now and September.
+It was not immediately clear when Canada would get its first shipment.

-But Trudeau announced Pfizer would deliver an additional 1.5 million doses to Canada in March and another 1 million doses ahead of schedule in both April and May.
+But Trudeau announced Pfizer will be delivering an additional 1.5 million doses to Canada in March and another 1 million doses ahead of schedule in both April and May.

 “We are working to get doses to Canadians as quickly as possible,” Trudeau said.

-J&J is also seeking authorisation for emergency use of its vaccine in Europe and from the World Health Organization (WHO).
-The company aims to produce about one billion doses globally by the end of the year.
+J&J also is seeking authorisation for emergency use of its vaccine in Europe and from the World Health Organization.
+The company aims to produce about 1 billion doses globally by the end of the year.
 Last month, the island nation of Bahrain became the first to clear its use.

 The vaccine shortage is so acute in Canada that provincial governments are now saying they will extend the interval between the two doses of Pfizer, Moderna and AstraZeneca vaccines to four months rather than three to four weeks so they can quickly inoculate more people.